 WATER VOLE CRISIS – but hope for the future?

-As shown in the following chart, Water Vole sightings on Brook Meadow have declined dramatically from a high point in 2012 to a point where we had no Water Vole sightings at all in 2017 and 2018.
+Water Vole sightings on Brook Meadow declined dramatically from a high point in 2012 to a point where we had no Water Vole sightings at all in 2017 and 2018.
+However, the survey carried out in July 2019 indicates they are back!
+So hope for the future!

 Regeneration of the river banks – November 2018